PaulHaeberli/uvwasm/README.md

 ### MultiView

 A mini window manager.
 Prepare for glitch!
-The c++ source for the window manager is in 276 lines of c++ see WindowManager.cpp
+The c++ source for the window manager is in 276 lines of c++ see uvWindowManager.cpp

 [Try MultiView](https://paulhaeberli.github.io/uvwasm/multiview/index.html)